karkman/crAssphage_project/README.md

 Predicting antibiotic resistance gene abundance with crAssphage
 ---------------------------------------------------------------

 The results from the impacted environemnts were used to build a regression model and that model was used to predict the ARG abundance using the crAssphage abundance.
+For the figure, see under [Supplementary figures.](#supplementary-figures)

 ``` r
 crass_df <- data.frame(crass=log10(crass_impact$rel_crAss), res=log10(crass_impact$rel_res))